jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Chalice Manath.md

 ### Current Activities
 Cassius and the group were unable to send Chalice a message or scry on her when on their way out of Karsus Folly ([[31 - 04212024|Session 31]]).

 Was seen as a prisoner of [[Gunner Ironford]] with a cursed tattoo in place ([[34 - 05122024|Session 34]]).
-She revealed that she had been a prisoner of the Beaumont's for months, before Dunspero got tired of having a prisoner.
+She revealed that she had been a prisoner of the Beaumont's for months before Dunspero got tired of having a prisoner.

 ### Description and Personality Traits
 Strikingly beautiful with short curly red hair and freckles.